Penny dreadful: Decline

 The popularity of penny dreadfuls among British children was challenged in the 1890s by the rise of competing literature.
 Leading the challenge were popular periodicals published by Alfred Harmsworth.
 Priced at one half-penny, Harmsworth's story papers were cheaper and, at least initially, were more respectable than the competition.
 Harmsworth claimed to be motivated by a wish to challenge the pernicious influence of penny dreadfuls.
 According to an editorial in the first number of The Half-penny Marvel in 1893:

-It is almost a daily occurrence with magistrates to have before them boys who, having read a number of 'dreadfuls', followed the examples set forth in such publications, robbed their employers, bought revolvers with the proceeds, and finished by running away from home, and installing themselves in the back streets as 'highwaymen'.
-This and many other evils the 'penny dreadful' is responsible for.
-It makes thieves of the coming generation, and so helps fill our gaols.